Julia Messenger: Career

-Collaborations with Klaus Schulze
+Collaborations

-As vocalist and composer, Messenger has collaborated on many works with Klaus Schulze, a prominent German composer and musician who has been described as an electronic music pioneer.
+As vocalist and composer, Messenger has collaborated on many works with Klaus Schulze, a German composer and musician.
 The significance of her collaborations with Schulze are widely acknowledged and referenced in reviews internationally.

 Klaus Schulze released limited box set editions of non-album material, of which Messenger collaborated on Contemporary Works I as a composer and featured vocalist, and Contemporary Works II as a featured vocalist.

-Greg Allen's book, “Klaus Schulze, Electronic Music Legend,” features Messenger as a prominent musician and collaborator of Schulze, writing about her compositions and performances as well as interviewing her regarding “The Crime of Suspense” of which she co-wrote two compositions and was featured as a vocalist.
+Greg Allen's book, “Klaus Schulze, Electronic Music Legend,” features Messenger as a collaborator of Schulze, writing about her compositions and performances as well as interviewing her regarding “The Crime of Suspense” of which she co-wrote two compositions and was featured as a vocalist.
 Allen comments on her performance of "Overchill" stating, "Julia Messenger and Thomas and Kagermann are both very creative and spirited musicians... adding a stunning new dimension to Klaus’s music."
 In writing about the title "My Ty She" Allen states, "The combination of your (Thomas Kagermann) ethereal vocals with Julia‘s makes it an extraordinary work."

 Messenger's collaborations with Schulze's from Contemporary Works I and Contemporary Works II were re-released as independent albums under different record labels.

 Messenger also collaborated as a composer of “KS/Jay M.D” from Essential Edits Promo (2000) and performed as a vocalist on Shadowlands (2013), alongside Lisa Gerrard and Crysta Bell.